Building growth team: 3 rules and 5 must-have roles

 Thus, after testing 10 hypotheses in 2 months, it fell apart.

-The first growth marketing team in Dashly tested various SaaS growth hacks chaotically at different funnel stages and was not focused on a key metric.
+The first growth managers in Dashly tested various SaaS growth hacks chaotically at different funnel stages and was not focused on a key metric.

-As a result, the team had poor changes in metrics.
+As a result, the team had poor changes in product metrics framework KPIs.
 Sure thing, it did not motivate the team.
 Marketers needed more work to understand which growth hypothesis worked and which did not.

-Our second try to establish growth marketing team processes was based on involving third-party expertise.
+Our second try to establish growth department workflow was based on involving third-party expertise.
 To quickly achieve the set goals, we immediately decided to learn from an expert in growth marketing — Antony from Growth Academy.

-He helped quickly debug processes in our growth team and achieve the results mentioned above.
+He helped quickly debug processes in our growth processes and achieve the results mentioned above.

-It is a working template that we use to set goals for Dashly growth marketing team.
+It is a working template that we use to set targets for Dashly growth hackers.

 Your global goal is likely to increase revenue.
-Many metrics influence its achievement, and it’s unlikely that the growth team will be able to work with each of them.
+Many metrics influence its achievement, and it’s unlikely that the growth experts will be able to work with each of them.

 Instead, choose those growth marketing metrics with the most significant impact on revenue and assign them to the team.

-The growth marketing team key metric should be close to money — affecting the company’s financial results.
-This way, you can prove the benefits of growth marketing and get more resources: people, time, and money for tests.
+The key metric should be close to money — affecting the company’s financial results.
+This way, you can prove the benefits of growth marketing and get more people, time, and money for tests.

 2. Align the chosen metric with the capabilities of the growth team.